The Learning Center

-- continue to develop respect for themselves and others, and
+- Continue to develop respect for themselves and others.

 In addition to serving all students on campus through various academic support initiatives, the structured program for students with learning and attention problems will model excellence in the field.
 The Learning Center seeks to stay current with research in the disciplines of cognitive psychology and special education to implement best practices.
 This knowledge will continue to be the foundation for offering a broad range of services, assistance, and guidance to support students with varying levels of need and for delivering individually structured support through the provision of comprehensive yet flexible services.